paulin-crtn/ans-saa/aws/README.md

 - When creating an AWS Account, you provide an account name (e.g. PROD), a unique address email and a credit card
 - An AWS Account is a container for `Identities` and `Resources`
-- By default all access to an AWS Account & resources is denied, except for the account root user
+- By default, all access to an AWS Account & resources is denied, except for the account root user
 - The account root user has full control over all AWS Account and any resources created within it & cannot be restricted.
 - IAM Users, Groups and Roles can be created and given FULL or LIMITED permissions